overture-stack/ego/CONTRIBUTING.md

 9. In ManyToMany relationships, the JoinTable should only be defined on the **owning** side , and on the inverse side the `mappedBy` ManyToMany annotation parameter should be defined, as described [here](https://www.baeldung.com/hibernate-many-to-many)

 ### Testing
+1. Test FEATURES not methods
+2. Test method names should follow this convention: `[the name of the tested feature]_[expected input / tested state]_[expected behavior]`.

 #### General
 1. DB via Test Containers - no in-memory DB or OS specific services